ptresearch/IntelTXE-PoC/README.md

 config_decryptor.py –k 4504fb02be0a9c4c84df2a89cf508bc3 –p C:\Intel\OpenIPC
 ```

-## Adding LMT core to the configuration
+## Adding LMT Core to the Configuration

 The supplied version of OpenIPC does not have the necessary information about the TXE core.
 So we need to apply a patch (*patch.diff*) to the decrypted *OpenIPC* configuration files.
 Here's how to do it: